Decal paper instructions

-• Choose the right paper: 1) Most inkjet printers will take clear or white inkjet decal paper; 2) Laser printers and most copiers will handle laser decal paper.
+Here is explained how to wrap water-slide decals.
+Choose the right paper: 1) Most laser and inkjet printers will take clear or white.
 We do not recommend wrapping white decal paper over difficult surfaces.
 Instead, mask off the decal area and paint white, then decal with clear paper.

 • For small jobs, it is best to cut your paper just before using it into half or thirds, as long as your printer can print on a short sheet.
 This saves paper.
 The decal paper may curl (if exposed to humidity) and can jam your printer, so BE SURE to uncurl your paper.
 A quick way to do this is curl it in the opposite direction for about 10 seconds just before putting into your printer.